isabella232/document-services.en/help/usecases/jobposting.md

     input(type="submit", value="Submit job posting")
 ```

 Next, add a handler for the POST request to the /upload action.
-Then add a new route for /upload to the routes/index.js file.
-If you want, you can also create a new file for this route, but you’ll have to update the app.js file to reflect this.
+Then, add a route for /upload to the routes/index.js file.
+You can also create a new file for this route, but you’ll have to update the app.js file to reflect the new file.
 Inside this route handler, you can access the given name and the uploaded file.

 ```
 router.post('/upload', async function (req, res, next) {